dr-ejones/Zotero_API_Script/README.md

 # Zotero_API_Script

-JavaScript application to call the Zotero web API to get bibliography information and then format it.
+JavaScript application to call the SBU_AMO_Public library using the Zotero web API that gets bibliography information from a specific collection in the library and then formats it into an HTML document.